Mickey254-ja/phaseI-final-project/README.md

     1. Rate worker after service delivery.

 ### Project setup Instructions
-The project has been created with HTML5, TailwindCss and Javascript.
+The project has been created with HTML5, bootstrapped with TailwindCss and Javascript.
-In order to run in in developers mode, ensure to have procede to:
+In order to run in in developers mode, ensure to have, then procede to:
 1. [clone into this repo](https://github.com/Mickey254-ja/phaseI-final-project.git)
 1. Install TailwindCSS
     `npm install -D tailwindcss`